 - a.
-Investment in capital assets Consists of capital assets, net of accumulated depreciation - b.
+Net investment in capital assets Consists of capital assets, net of accumulated depreciation reduced by any outstanding debt attributable to acquire capital assets. - b.
 Restricted net position Consists of net position balances restricted when there are limitations imposed on their use through external restrictions imposed by creditors, grantors, laws or regulations of other governments. - c.
 Unrestricted net position All other net position balances that do not meet the definition of "restricted" or "investment in capital assets".